Roaming-Developer/blog.roamingdeveloper.codes/README.md

 ##### Step Three

-Now copy the content of file [template](./template_for_article/template.html) and copy it in you newly created File.
+Now copy the content of the file [template](./template_for_article/template.html) and copy it into your newly created File.

 ##### Step Four